Welcome to UNICEF USA!

 We are thankful to our UNICEF UNITE supporters and volunteers for reaching out to their Members of Congress on behalf of the world's children and advocating to ensure they are provided with education, safety and healthy lives.

 If you haven't reached out to your Representative or Senators yet, there's still time to make your voice heard.
-Visit UNICEF USA's Advocacy Action Center to speak out on the Keeping Girls in School Act, Resolution to End Violence Against Children Globally and Global Nutrition Resolution.
+Visit UNICEF USA's Advocacy Action Center to speak out on current legislation in Congress.

 Top photo: Girls and boys are getting a quality education at this UNICEF-supported school in Gonzagueville, a suburb of Abidjan, the capital of Côte d'Ivoire. © UNICEF/UN0288500/Dejongh